Apogee Scholarship Fund

 Early Application to the Program Is Essential

-The 2016 tax credit cap was reached in one day! $58 million has been allotted to the 2017 tax credit program; these monies become available, and are expected to be exhausted, on January 1, 2017.
-The application process will be opened with fanfare on August 1, 2016, but it is not necessary to wait.
-All applications will be submitted by Apogee to the Georgia Department of Revenue on January 1, 2017.
-Payment will be due 60 days from approval, i.e., on or about March 1, 2017.
+This year again, $58 million has been allotted to the 2018 tax credit program; these monies become available, and are expected to be exhausted, on January 1, 2018.
+The application portal is now open.
+All applications will be submitted by Apogee to the Georgia Department of Revenue on January 1, 2018.
+Payment will be due 60 days from approval, i.e., on or about March 1, 2018.

 The link above will take you directly to the paperless (on-line) application page of the Apogee website.
 For more information about the program, including answers to “frequently asked questions” and downloadable forms for application by mail or fax, visit the Apogee Scholarship Fund on-line.